(updated May 5, 2016)

 The sharp split between the two judicial systems, the Shariah rules that favor Muslims, and uncertain rules and practices as to whether a child may be unilaterally converted to Islam, have provided non-Muslim fathers in Malaysia with a devious ploy to procure sole custody of their children.
 They convert to Islam, then purport to convert their children to Islam and then petition the Shariah courts for sole custody.
 Article 121(1A) of the Malaysian Federal Constitution provides that the Civil High Courts in Malaysia have no jurisdiction in respect of any matter that falls within the jurisdiction of the Shariah Courts.
 This practice has created enormous controversies in Malaysia which have still not been fully resolved.

-The case of Indira Gandhi v Mohd Ridzuan Abdullah, concerning a Hindu family in Malaysia, has been pending for at least five years In that case, the father converted himself and his children to Islam, unilaterally removed the children from the family home, and in 2009 obtained an order of sole custody in his favor from a Shariah court.
+The case of Indira Gandhi v Mohd Ridzuan Abdullah, concerning a Hindu family in Malaysia, has now been pending for about seven years.
+In that case, the father converted himself and his children to Islam, unilaterally removed the youngest child from the family home, and in 2009 obtained an order of sole custody in his favor from a Shariah court.
 The mother went to the civil court and ultimately, in 2010, obtained an order giving custody to her.
 The father refused to follow the civil order.
 Litigation continued and in 2013 the Malaysian High Court at Ipoh declared the unilateral conversion of a child to be unconstitutional.
 In the same month, however, the Islamic Affairs Department in Seremban, Malaysia declared that the Shariah court had acted properly in granting sole custody to a father who had converted himself and his two Hindu children secretly to Islam.
-The Court of Appeal then set aside a mandamus order issued by the Ipoh High Court compelling the inspector-general of police to arrest the father, and for him to find and return the child to her mother.
-The mother’s appeal to the Federal Court is now pending.
+The Court of Appeal then set aside a mandamus order issued by the Ipoh High Court compelling the Inspector-General of Police to arrest the father, and for him to find and return the child to her mother.
+In April 2016 the Federal Court ordered the national police chief to arrest the father for contempt of court over his refusal to hand custody of the child.
+However, the presiding judge said the police chief’s inaction on the recovery order was excusable as there were conflicting custody orders from the Shariah and civil courts.
+Meanwhile the child remains with the father.